adfaure/open-calorie-tracker/README.md

 # Todo

 - Localize the application eng/fr.
-- Create a first login page, to enter user informations such as the objective.
+- Create a first login page, to enter user information such as the objective.
-    - The inititialisation of the appliacation allows to create the initialisation date.
+    - The initialization of the application allows to create the initialization date.
       The init date is then used as the first date the user can navigate from, and ensure the consistency of the objective data.
 - Find the best way to select aliments, portion or number of gramme etc
 - Add food details (lipid, iron etc)